wehrliaa/mbaacc-replay-takeover/README.md

 The code is based on my [partial rewrite of kosunan's training tool](https://github.com/wehrliaa/mbaacc-training-linux).

-Huge thanks to @Meepster99 for helping me with this.
+Huge thanks to @Meepster99 for helping me with this!

 ## Note for Linux users!!!!

 **Due to a limitation in (or feature of) Wine, this tool and the game need to be run on the same Wine prefix**, otherwise it won't detect the game at all.
 So if you're running the game through Lutris, Proton, Steam, etc, you might run into issues.

 ## Goals

-Tool will be officially done when all goals are met.
-Otherwise, it's a WIP.

 - [X] Pause the game indefinitely (gotta use the super flash freeze tech)
 - [ ] Prevent the replay from desyncing while paused